Helyousfi/Machine-learning/Clustering posts/readme.md

-textClustering allows for finding the most similar posts to a given post
+findSimilarPosts.py allows for finding the most similar posts to a given post.